ZhangGroup-MITChemistry/Schake_GNN/README.md

  3. Schütt, K. T.; Sauceda, H. E.; Kindermans, P.-J.; Tkatchenko, A., Müller, K.-R. SchNet - A deep learning architecture for molecules and materials. *J. Chem.
 Phys.* **2018**, *148*, 241722.

 ## DISPEF Datasets
+Most GNNs are designed and optimized to produce accurate predictions for small molecule datasets.
+Our custom **D**ataset of **I**mplicit **S**olvation **P**rotein **E**nergies and **F**orces contains over 100,000 proteins ranging in size from 16 to 1,022 amino acids, along with their implicit solvation free energies (a many-body energy term) and corresponding forces.
+These datasets enable evaluation and future design of GNNs for large, biologically-relevant proteins.

-The larger subsets of the DISPEF dataset, referred to as "lim2000", "res400", and "res400+" in our manuscript, will be made publically available on a suitable data hosting website.We'll add the link here as soon as they are available.
+The larger subsets of the DISPEF dataset, referred to as "lim2000", "res400", and "res400+" in our manuscript, will be made publically available on a suitable data hosting website.
+We'll add the link here as soon as they are available.

 The smaller subset of the DISPEF dataset used to assess the computational cost of GNNs is available [here](datasets/).